 Beka Joy (Pearl) Anast

-Hopefully one who realizes that men are not the object of her existence, that she is free to become who she wants to be.
-That she does not have to bow to any male because he happened to be born one and she wasn’t.
+1. Hopefully one who realizes that men are not the object of her existence, that she is free to become who she wants to be.
+That she does not have to bow to any male because he happened to be born one and she wasn't.
 That when a man beats her she should protect herself by any means necessary.

-Wow, Ben.
-Whatever you’ve been through or witnessed is not what is being described here.
-I’m truly sorry about whatever caused this bitterness, but I am certain that Beka Anast is not living the life you are envisioning.
-I am and intelligent (genius level IQ) married woman with one daughter and another on the way.
+I am an intelligent (genius-level IQ) married woman with one daughter and another on the way.
 I am very happy to stay home and be a wife and mother.
-It is a blessing that I couldn’t possibly describe fully in this post.
-My husband is not the “object of my existence”, nor are my children.
+It is a blessing that I couldn't possibly describe fully in this post.
+My husband is not the "object of my existence", nor are my children.
 God is.
-I can see from your post that He is not the object of your existence, and I’m sorry for what you are missing.
+I can see from your post that He is not the object of your existence, and I'm sorry for what you are missing.

 Beka, thank you so much for sharing.
 Your articles are a blessing.